luhsra/sratic/README.md

 ## Parent-child relations between pages ##

-Objects can be assoicated in a parent-child relationship.
+Objects can be associated in a parent-child relationship.
 This is especially useful for hierarchical structures, like page objects that should be structured in a tree.
 A parent-child relationship can either be established, by directly defining an object at the parent, by